 - 1. Financial aid is packaged for one academic year only.
 We recommend that you file a Free Application for Federal Student Aid (FAFSA) each year prior to February 1 to be considered for the subsequent year.
 While it is expected that the aid will be renewed annually, the type and amount may change depending on available resources, your family's financial status, your course completion, or your grade point average. - 2.
 Your aid is based on your enrollment and residency status.
 You must report to the Financial Aid Office any changes in the number of credits for which you enroll or changes in your residency status or meal plan. - 3.
 If you are a new loan borrower, you must sign a promissory note for any loans included in your package and complete Entrance Counseling. - 4.
 Your financial aid is for one complete academic year unless otherwise stated. - 5.
 If you now hold a scholarship or grant from another source, or if you later receive such assistance, the level of your aid from Wabash College may be adjusted.
 You are obligated to notify us of all aid you receive from outside sources.
-Scholarship checks should be sent to the Financial Aid Office.
-Unless otherwise directed by the donor, the Financial Aid Office will disburse scholarship proceeds equally over the two semesters. - 6.
+Send scholarship checks to the Financial Aid Office.
+Unless otherwise directed by the donor, the scholarship proceeds are disbursed equally over the two semesters. - 6.
 The College makes an offer of financial aid in good faith; however, it is contingent on the continued availability of funds and, if applicable, on confirmation of your eligibility and aid amount from the Indiana Student Financial Aid division and the Federal Pell Grant Program. - 7.
 If Federal Work Study is included in your financial aid package, you may apply for work by searching for open positions on Handshake. - 8.
 You must use financial aid for the payment of educational expenses outlined in the student expense budget. - 9.
 Each semester's charges, less financial aid, are due on or before the payment due date.
-Any financial aid questions or concerns must be taken care of before the payment due date. - 10.
+Any financial aid questions or concerns must be resolved before the payment due date. - 10.
 If you totally withdraw from the College during an enrollment period or your aid is adjusted as a result of verification, you may be responsible for returning a portion or all of the financial aid to the aid programs from which you received assistance.
 If you fail to repay the required funds, you will be ineligible to receive federal financial aid funds at the College or any college or university.
 The Refund Policy is available in this document. - 11.
-If grants from the state of Indiana are part of your package, remember the final decision on your state aid will be made by the Indiana Student Financial Aid division.
-Your aid will remain estimated until the College receives confirmation from the state of Indiana. - 12.
+The final decision on Indiana state aid will be made by the Indiana Commission for Higher Education.
+State grants will remain estimated until confirmed by the state of Indiana. - 12.
 You must maintain satisfactory academic progress to continue to be eligible for financial assistance. - 13.
 A student who has repeated a course twice, and received a grade each time, can no longer receive aid for that class if it is repeated for a third time. - 14.
-While this aid represents a definite commitment to you, revisions may be necessary as a result of (a) changes in laws, regulations, or appropriations of the U. S. Congress, Indiana State Legislature, or other donors; (b) misrepresented or false information provided on your financial aid application; (c) receipt of additional assistance from outside sources; (d) changes in your family's financial circumstances; or (e) corrections to the need analysis as a result of verification of information on your FAFSA or an error in determining your aid eligibility. - 15.
-You must complete the Annual Student Loan Acknowledgement (ASLA) each year before your Federal Direct Student Loans can be disbursed.
+While this aid represents a definite commitment to you, revisions may be necessary as a result of (a) changes in laws, regulations, or appropriations of the U. S. Congress, Indiana State Legislature, or other donors; (b) misrepresented or false information provided on your financial aid application; (c) receipt of additional assistance from outside sources; (d) changes in your family's financial circumstances; or (e) corrections to the need analysis as a result of verification of information on your FAFSA or an error in determining your aid eligibility.